Misterblue/misterblue.github.io/programming/herbal/index.md

 but it has interfaces for adapting many different existing virtual world and augmented reality systems to a single view.
-The goal is to create a system where an [OpenSimulator] avatar can stand next to and interact with a [High Fidelity] avatar.
+Thist creates a system where an
+[OpenSimulator] avatar can stand next to and interact with a [High Fidelity] avatar.

 For augmented reality, one can look out into the real world and see information from different sources all merged into one enhanced view.

-This viewing system can have many instantiations from 3D headsets to phones to desktops and can be used for education, entertainment, training, and gaming.
+This works for everything from 3D headsets to phones to desktops and can be used for education, entertainment, training, and gaming.

-I hope that, after reading this document, that you will have an understanding on how existing world simulations ([OpenSimulator], [High Fidelity], [Sirikata], to name a few) as well as existing augmented reality systems (ADD SOME HERE) can be made part of this general architecture.
+After reading this document you will understand how existing world simulations ([OpenSimulator], [High Fidelity], [Sirikata], to name a few) as well as existing augmented reality systems (ADD SOME HERE) can be a part of this general architecture.

-This article describes the general concepts and architecture and more detailed and focused documents will be created for the different components of the system.
+This article describes the general concepts and architecture while more detailed and focused documents will be created for the different components of the system.

 ## Finding Content Servers

-Imagine building a computer system for looking at a place.
+Imagine a computer system for looking at a place.
 The 'view' looking into a virtual world or looking out into the real world has a 'camera' at some location that is looking in some direction.